Repurposed TV Cabinet Gets A New Life.

 Attach from the inside, ensuring they are at the same height and level.
 Use screws to attach.
 Caution: Make sure your screws are the proper length.
 They should be long enough to secure securely but not so long as they come through your cabinet’s exterior.

-One other caution: Be sure to finish your shelving boards with paint or sealer to provide a smooth surface.
+Another caution: Finish your shelving boards with paint or sealer to provide a smooth surface.
 This is especially important if you are storing delicate undies.
-A raw board may have splinters that would pick and damage your delicate lingerie.
+A raw board may have splinters that would pick up and damage your delicate lingerie.

 Add Jewelry Storage For Jewelry Cabinet